Wet Shaving - a primer in not using your girlfriends razor.

 Those umpteen blades you're using in conjunction with petroleum based shaving creams, is the start of your woes.
 The cut, cut, cut, cut, cut, cut of those things sliding across your face is the gateway to razor burn city, ingrown hairs, and general discomfort, that you then slather with either another petroleum or chemical based aftershave, and make it worse.
 No matter how much they tell you that having that extra blade in there is designed to lift, crop, tweeze, or whatever other line of marketing BS they've fed you.
 Seriously.
 They're garbage.
 Throw them there.
 Throw the can of shaving cream in there as well.

 Now you're wondering "but the razors you guys use look dangerous".
-They are, they're dangerous as hell.
 Until you take 15 minutes and learn how to use them, and give yourself a few shaves to really get good at clearing your face forest off.
 You think any member of the Rat Pack ever used a razor with more than one blade? (were those dudes not dapper, 24 hours a day?)
-I taught myself the basics of straight razor shaves with youtube videos.
-I always tell guys, put some cream on a balloon, keep going until you no longer pop the balloon.
-Its gonna make a huge mess if you do, so the want to not pop it is realistically there already.
-When the balloon doesn't pop, your face will be 98% safe.
 Practice makes perfect.
 Next time you're at the barber ask for a few pointers.
-I guarantee you're not going to stop getting them at the barber, because its a better experience, and they'll sure as heck want to keep you from mangling your face if you're a regular.
+I guarantee you're not going to stop getting them at the barber, because it’s nice to be pampered if the barber’s shave game is strong, and they'll sure as heck want to keep you from mangling your face if you're a regular.

 Shave soaps are a different breed, in that it takes an extra 2 minutes over squirting rejected gasoline byproducts all over your face.
 Get a decent brush, mug, and soap, add water, stir (wet the brush, not the soap) - the rest is sorcery.
-Load up the brush, squeeze it into your hand, and boom, you're ready for a kick ass shave.
-I guarantee you just changing this part of your shaving ritual, will convert you.
-I'm that confident.
-That's why the soap is free with our wet shaving kit.
-Everyone is a repeat customer.
+Seriously though, there are a million youtube videos from wet shavers, discussing everything from their favorite fragrances, to face vs. bowl lathering, it’s all personal preference.